tr3adwell/FacturationPro-Enterprise/README.md

 - **SQLite** — Lightweight, file-based, zero configuration
 - **FireDAC** — Embarcadero's ORM and database abstraction layer
 - **Custom UI kit** — ModernButton, ModernKPICard, ModernComponent (hand-rolled on VCL)

+---

+⚠️ **This is NOT an open-source project.** No source code is distributed here — only code snippets are shown for portfolio and demonstration purposes.
+The full application is proprietary and under active development.
+See [LICENSE](LICENSE) for details.